Harstad Municipality: Climate and light

-The city enjoys the midnight sun during the summer months, from 22 May to 18 July.
+The municipality enjoys the midnight sun during the summer months, from 22 May to 18 July.
 There is also a period from early May to early August with twilight for a few hours each night as the sun just dips below the horizon, so there is no darkness.
 The polar night, when the sun is always below the horizon, lasts from 30 November to 12 January.
 At this time, there are 3–4 hours of dawn and dusk around noon, sometimes with colourful skies towards the south.
 From late January, the period of daylight rapidly increases, reaching 12 hours by March and 18 hours in April.
 Harstad is located in the midst of the aurora borealis (a.k.a. the northern lights) zone, and the aurora can often be seen on clear nights, but not in summer due to the continuous daylight.